CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 You can authenticate your BGP peer connection to prevent interference with your routing tables.

-To enable MD5 authentication for BGP peers, set the same password on the each peer.
+To enable MD5 authentication for BGP peers, set the same password on each peer.

 The following example commands set the password *mypassword* on BGP peers leaf01 and spine01: